Introduction to the Benefits of Deadlifts

 - Your head should be in a neutral position, so keep your chin tucked a bit.

-- Brace and keep your body tight.
+- Brace and keep your body tight by contracting your stomach.

 - This applies to squats and deadlifts to create a firm, stable core.